 B.Mus, Dip.Ed., B.A.
 Psychology (Hons), DPsych, MAPS

 Friday - am, pm (Boronia)

-Delwyn's books are closed for new referrals until 6th January, 2020
+Delwyn's books are currently closed for new referrals.

 After completing a Bachelor of Arts Psychology Honours (first class) in 1998, Delwyn attained a Doctor of Psychology (Clinical) from Monash University in 2004.
 Delwyn first developed an interest in perinatal psychology during her internship in the Young Women’s Antenatal Clinic at Monash University in 2002.
 It was here that Delwyn recognized the importance and far-reaching value of early intervention for maternal and infant mental health.
 During and after her postgraduate study Delwyn was employed full-time at Delmont Private Psychiatric Hospital where she provided individual and group therapy in an acute setting.
 Over the past 15 years Delwyn has worked in private hospitals, maternity inpatient and outpatient settings and in private practice.

 Delwyn works with women and their families during preconception, pregnancy and the postnatal period.
 With a strong background in mental health disorders Delwyn is experienced in assisting women with a prior history of mood disorders including but not limited to Depression, Anxiety, Bipolar Disorder, Obsessive-Compulsive Disorder, Post-Traumatic Stress Disorder and Eating Disorders.
 Delwyn assists mothers and fathers in adjusting to parenthood, with parent/infant relationship difficulties, birth trauma, reproductive loss and grief, and infertility.